 Arthroscopic trochleoplasty is a keyhole procedure in patients with trochlear dysplasia to improve the shape of the top of the groove where the kneecap runs.

-Page updated December 2023 by Dr Sheila Strover (Clinical Editor)
+Page updated July 2024 by Dr Sheila Strover (Clinical Editor)

 trochlear dysplasia with trochlear bump

-In some people the upper end of the groove may be deformed, making it easier for the patella to sublux or dislocate.
+In some people the upper end of the trochlear groove may be deformed, making it easier for the patella to sublux or dislocate.
 It may be abnormally flat or even heaped into a bump, as in this example.

 arthroscopic trochleoplasty - reducing the 'bump'